Zhang-Liao/ilp_coq/readme.md

 ### intros

-Seems very difficult to learn rules with high precision, too many choices. intros :- prod, is_root. can be applied with many states. a lof of intros with arguments ...
+Seems very difficult to learn rules with high precision, too many choices. intros :- prod, is_root. can be applied with many states. destruct, unfold, induction ... a lof of intros with arguments ...